SidSang11/healthcare_claims/README.md

 # Claims Analytics Dashboard

-This repository demonstrates an end-to-end claims analytics workflow leveraging AWS Athena partitioning, SQL-based exploratory data analysis, and an interactive Tableau dashboard for visualizing billing performance and trends.
+This repository demonstrates an end-to-end claims analytics workflow leveraging AWS (IAM, S3 Buckets, Glue and Athena), SQL-based data analysis, and an interactive Tableau dashboard for visualizing claims and trends.

 ## Project Overview
-This project ingests raw claims data, renames and cleans fields, and writes it into a partitioned Athena table for fast querying.
+This project ingests raw claims data, renames and cleans fields, and writes it into a partitioned table for fast querying.
 A suite of SQL scripts then performs exploratory data analysis—covering completeness checks, summary statistics, distributions, temporal trends, and top-N rankings.

 ## Data Preparation & Athena Partitioning
 1. **Rename & Preview**
-   A SQL step renames raw CSV columns for clarity and previews the first 10 rows.
+   A SQL step renames raw CSV columns for clarity.
 2. **Create Partitioned Table**
    Using `PARTITIONED BY (date_of_service)` stores data in S3 folders per month, reducing scan costs.
 3. **Manage Partitions**